 The Castle has magnificent views over the city and surrounding countryside.

 Edinburgh has too many visitors so taking a picture with no other people blocking your way is not easy.

-There are few important attractions in the castle, the Crown Square is one of them.
+There are a few important attractions in the castle, Crown Square is one of them.
 The courtyard was built in the 15th century which is surrounded by the former Royal Apartments, the Great Hall, the Scottish National War Memorial and the tower containing the Crown Room.